junyanz/pytorch-CycleGAN-and-pix2pix/docs/docker.md

 # Docker image with pytorch-CycleGAN-and-pix2pix

-We provide both Dockerfile and pre-built Docker container that runs this code repo.
+We provide both Dockerfile and pre-built Docker container that can run this code repo.

 ## Prerequisite